jaswinder-singh/jaswinder-singh/_posts/2013-12-05-your-future.md

 [image of BBC]

 Why is the first story I see on their site about the Latvian PM who quit?
 Am I living in Latvia?
-The last time I checked I was located in Cyprus.
+The last time I checked I was located in India.
 How hard is it to implement a geolocation mechanism that shows me news from my country first?

 Same deal with the weather section on the right: “Wow, it’s 11˚ C?!
 Wait, no it’s not—I’m not in London”.
 My browser knows my location, why dear BBC website are you so stupid?
 Oh, you want me to type-in my location?
 In what format?
 City, City-Country, Country-City, ZIP code, Lat-Long, Google Maps link?
 Imagine how much more traffic they could’ve gotten if they at least did the weather section right.
 I could visit their site just to get info about the weather.